First Lady Speaks To Young Women In Africa

 So far, Mrs. Obama has met Nelson Mandela.
 She's danced with local school kids, and she's read aloud from "The Cat in the Hat."
 And today in Johannesburg, she spoke to a group of young women who are leading social and economic initiatives throughout sub-Saharan Africa.
 She brought them a familiar message.

-Ms. MICHELLE OBAMA (First Lady): If anyone ever tells you that you shouldn't or you can't, then I want you to say with one voice, the voice of a generation, you tell them: Yes, we can.
+MICHELLE OBAMA: If anyone ever tells you that you shouldn't or you can't, then I want you to say with one voice, the voice of a generation, you tell them: Yes, we can.

 NORRIS: First, let's talk a little bit more about that address the first lady delivered.
 I understand there's some significance, not just in the message but also in the venue.